-FDA allows two new cigarettes to hit marketJune 25th, 2013 by Steven Reinberg, Healthday Reporter in Health /
+FDA allows two new cigarettes to hit marketJune 25, 2013 by Steven Reinberg, Healthday Reporter in Medicine & Health / Health

 (HealthDay)—Using its newfound authority to regulate tobacco, the U.S. Food and Drug Administration has for the first time allowed two new cigarette brands to hit the market.